-Adrian McCarthy has been making documentaries for over twenty years.
-He is the owner of Curious Dog Films which was established in late 2019 and was previously the co-owner of Wildfire Films.
-An award winning producer/director, Adrian makes television and feature documentaries for national and international broadcasters and funders like RTE, Screen Ireland, TG4, Channel 4, BBC Four, Virgin Media, Setanta, ARTE Germany, YLE Finland, SBS Australia and The History Channel.
+Adrian McCarthy is the owner of Curious Dog Films which was established in late 2019.
+He has been making documentaries since the late 1990’s and was previously the co-owner of Wildfire Films.
+A multi-award winning producer/director, he has made many hours of television and feature doc’s for national and international broadcasters and funders like RTE, Screen Ireland, BAI, TG4, Channel 4, BBC Four, Virgin Media, Setanta, ARTE Germany, YLE Finland, SBS Australia and The History Channel.

-In 2021, he was series producer/director on the new 3 x 1hour series ‘OUR TOWN‘ following the lives of young people in the seaside town of Bray, Co.
+In 2021, Adrian was the series producer/director on the 3 x 1hour series ‘OUR TOWN‘ following the lives of young people in the seaside town of Bray, Co.
 Wicklow – produced by Curious Dog Films/Wildfire Films for RTE.
 Made with a great team that included film editor/writer Brenda Morrissey, producer Oda O’Carroll and co-director Judy Kelly.
-Our Town was described as ‘A beautiful portrait of young people in all their strength, vulnerability and wisdom.
+Described as ‘A beautiful portrait of young people in all their strength, vulnerability and wisdom.
 A compelling portrait of a town and community‘ by Patrick Freyne in The Irish Times.
 And, ‘Our Town felt wholly authentic, faithful and heartfelt.
 An organic and coherent piece of documentary making‘ by Eilish O’Hanlon in The Sunday Independent.

-With Curious Dog Films, Adrian likes collaborating with passionate, talented individuals and teams, in order to create thought provoking documentaries that will make us laugh, cry and scratch our heads as we make sense of the world around us.
+In Curious Dog Films, we likes collaborating with passionate, talented individuals and teams, in order to create thought provoking documentaries that will make us laugh, cry and scratch our heads as we make sense of the world around us.
 He is also working as a freelance director and producer.

 If you have a unique story that you feel is important to tell, then do get in touch.
 Always happy to chat or meet for a coffee or a pint 🙂